J-Sanderson/100-days-of-code/log.md

 **Thoughts:** That felt great, lots of problem solving and putting something workable together.
 So far this is the most extensive work I've done in MongoDB.
 I know it's not a lot but it is for myself.

+Admittedly, for a URL shortener, the returned URLs aren't really that short...

 **Link to work:** [URL Shortener Microservice](https://miniurl-jsanderson.glitch.me)

 ### Day 90: September 11, 2017